ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 If you have different types of complex object, you will want to [Provide Custom Cell Data Types](#providing-custom-cell-data-types).

 <note>
-For objects to work properly, you must [Override the Pre-Defined Cell Data Type Definition](#overriding-the-pre-defined-cell-data-type-definitions) to provide a Value Parser and Value Formatter, as their behaviour needs to change based on the object structure.
+For objects to work properly, you must provide a Value Formatter, and a Value Parser if editing is enabled.
+This is because their behaviour needs to change based on the object structure.
+Generally these should be provided on the data type definition, but they can be provided directly on the column if necessary.
 </note>

 The following properties are set:
-- `cellEditorParams.useFormatter = true` so that the cell editor uses the Value Formatter (from the data type definition).
+- `cellEditorParams.useFormatter = true` so that the cell editor uses the Value Formatter.
-- A `comparator` is defined to allow [Custom Sorting](/row-sorting/#custom-sorting) using the Value Formatter (from the data type definition).
+- A `comparator` is defined to allow [Custom Sorting](/row-sorting/#custom-sorting) using the Value Formatter.
-- For AG Grid Community, a [Filter Value Getter](/value-getters/#filter-value-getters) is used to convert the value with the Value Formatter (from the data type definition).
+- For AG Grid Community, a [Filter Value Getter](/value-getters/#filter-value-getters) is used to convert the value with the Value Formatter.
-- For AG Grid Enterprise, `filterParams.valueFormatter` is set to format the values using the Value Formatter (from the data type definition).
+- For AG Grid Enterprise, `filterParams.valueFormatter` is set to format the values using the Value Formatter.

 ### Pre-Defined Cell Data Type Example